ROBINSON HIGH SCHOOL NEWS EDITORIAL POLICY

 II.
 THE EDITORIAL BOARD

-- Being that the Media are operated and produced at the discretion of students of the school there shall exist an Editorial Board to oversee the proper execution and production of the Media.
+- Being that the news is operated and produced at the discretion of students of the school there shall exist an Editorial Board to oversee the proper execution and production of News.

 - The Editorial Board will consist of the editor(s)-in-chief, the managing editor, and the head section editors.

-- The Editorial Board votes on all decisions that pertain directly to the RHStoday.com and its interests.
+- The Editorial Board votes on all decisions that pertain directly to the RHStoday.com and Knight Writers and its interests.

 - No member of the Editorial Board shall have more than one vote on the board.